The blind auditions are well and truly underway in the latest season of The Voice Australia.

 And in fairness to him, not only was he the frontman for hugely successful Aussie electric DJ duo Peking Duk, but it was the public that voted him through to the final and decided that he would be their winner last year.

-The Voice premieres 7.00pm Sunday, 8 August on Channel 7 and 7plus.
+Watch The Voice 7.30pm Monday, Tuesday and Wednesday on Channel 7 and 7plus.

 Never miss a thing.
 Sign up to Yahoo Lifestyle’s daily newsletter.